About Korcula Town

 Top 5 Things To Do in Korcula Town

-Wander the 26 narrow cobbled streets of Korcula old town and indulge in the outstanding architecture, from the majestic Gothic-Baroque Cathedral of St Mark to the Venetian inspired palace of the Gabrielis family, which now houses the Town Museum.
-Discover the tales of the explorer Marco Polo by visiting his family home or learn about Korcula’s religious traditions by visiting the many churches, Icon Museum and Abbey Treasury.
-Complete your tour by walking the circumference of this enchanting old town and marvel at the historic towers, ensuring you climb the Revelin Tower for the views.
-Our self guided Instagram Tour will help you take in the best sites.
+Wander the 26 narrow cobbled streets of the old town and indulge in the outstanding architecture.
+For example, you can visit the majestic Gothic-Baroque Cathedral of St Mark.
+Or the Venetian palace of the Gabrielis family which now houses the Town Museum.
+Discover the tales of the explorer Marco Polo by visiting his family home.
+Learn about Korcula’s religious traditions by visiting the many churches, Icon Museum and Abbey Treasury.
+Complete your tour by walking the circumference of this enchanting old town and marvel at the historic towers.
+For pleasant views of the area ensure you climb the Revelin Tower.

 Make your way to the highest point in Korcula Old Town; to the top of St Mark’s Cathedral.
 The climb up the narrow spiral staircase to the bell tower will provide you with spectacular panoramic views of the town, the Peljesac and the stunning Adriatic Sea.